www-oto-dev/webdev-sdk/framework/python/documentation/services/PropertiesService.md

 ## update

-Remove previously set and add new preferences with specified 'key' fileds with values from 'values' fileds of provided list
+Remove previously set and add new properties with specified 'name' fileds with values from 'values' fileds of provided list

 - HTTP Method: `PUT`
 - Endpoint: `/properties/all/update`